-Howard Hite Award – 2023 Winner: Steve Williams
+Howard Hite Award – 2024 Winner: Mike Holmes

 The Howard Hite Award is to honor a Region 2 ADS member who has contributed notable achievements in the field of hybridizing.
 These achievements have been the results of years of dedication to a hybridizing program and have greatly influenced the world of daylilies.